 Travel Health Notice

-The Public Health Agency of Canada recommends that travellers protect themselves from mosquito bites when travelling to these destinations.
+The Public Health Agency of Canada recommends that travellers protect themselves from mosquito bites when travelling to areas where chikungunya may occur.

 Chikungunya is a disease caused by the chikungunya virus which typically causes fever, along with an arthritis-like pain in the joints and a rash.
 It is spread to humans through the bite of an infected mosquito.
 Although caused by a different virus, the symptoms of chikungunya can appear very similar to those of dengue fever.
 There is no vaccine or medication that protects against chikungunya virus.